Can a Google Tour help my business?

 When potential customers find your business on Google, they will see images including the virtual tour displayed immediately adjacent to search results.
 The tour gives customers a better sense of the layout, decor and beauty of your business interior.
 For more details, Click HERE >> With easy-to-use html snippets or Maps APIs, you also can embed the tour into your own business’s website and Facebook page.

 Why can’t I just do it myself?

-You can do so on your own using a smart phone and Google’s Street View App.
+You can do this on your own using a smart phone and Google’s Street View App.
 But results will vary.
-We use a DSLR (digital single lens reflex) camera, tripod and high quality lenses; and capture images in triplicate to facilitate HDR (high dynamic range) processing.
+We use a DSLR (digital single lens reflex) camera, tripod and high resolution lenses; and capture images in triplicate to facilitate HDR (high dynamic range) processing.
 We are equipped with gear approved by Google and have been trained to exactly follow Google’s protocol for conducting a 360 Business Tour.

 How long will the photo shoot take?

 It is reasonable to allow about 90 minutes unless your business is large or you have special requirements.

 How can I prepare my business ahead of the photo shoot?

 The object of a virtual tour is to show customers and clients what they can expect to see on an average day visiting your site.
 Move parcels and other unattractive items into a back room.
 You will want clean floors, walls and windows.
 Staff desks should appear the way you’d like your best customers to see them.

 What areas will be photographed?